United States cities with teams from four major league sports: Cities or metro areas formerly with teams in all four leagues

 Only two cities have played each other in the championship series of all four major North American sports leagues: St. Louis and Boston.
 In baseball, the Cardinals met the Red Sox in the 1946, 1967, 2004, and 2013 World Series.
 In hockey, the Blues played the Bruins in the 1970 and 2019 Stanley Cup Finals.
 In basketball, the Hawks and Celtics met in the 1957, 1958, 1960, and 1961 NBA Finals.
 And in football, the Rams played the Patriots in Super Bowl XXXVI.
 (Note that because each major sports league's final generally has the champion from one conference against the champion from another conference, and conferences are often aligned based on geography, it is often not possible for teams from cities in the same region of the country to play each other in the final.)

-Cities that have lost, then regained four-sport status are Boston, Chicago, Detroit, Los Angeles, Minneapolis–St. Paul, and the San Francisco Bay Area.
-Per the above, Atlanta has also lost and regained four-sport status, but lost it again and does not currently have it.
+Metropolitan areas that have lost, then regained four-sport status are Boston, Chicago, Detroit, Los Angeles, Minneapolis–St. Paul, and the San Francisco Bay Area.
+Atlanta has lost, regained, and lost again its four-sport status.